 Super telephotos - 400mm and up equivalent focal length

 The 35mm versions of these lenses are large, heavy, and expensive.
 But they can let you get close-up shots without you having to get close to your subject.

 If you have a four thirds camera you can achieve these focal lengths at a more reasonable cost and weight, and you can also purchase bridge cameras with lenses that go into the 35mm equivalent super telephoto range.
 This does come at a cost though, four thirds and bridge cameras are noisier at high ISOs.
 Another potential problem (though it could be seen as a benefit) is that they will have more depth of field than a full frame camera for a given full frame equivalent focal length.

 Wildlife, particularly birds is a subject super telephoto lenses are often used for.

 Sports, especially when you can't get too close to the action, or you want to capture close-ups, are another place where super telephotos do what other lenses can't.

-Energetic skilled young boy, this youngster from Morro Bay Yacht Club Junior Lifeguard Sailboat Race in Morro Bay, CA., demonstrates sailing skills as he negotiates a turn coming about. by mikebaird on flickr - taken at 780mm equivalent focal length
+Energetic skilled young boy, this youngster from Morro Bay Yacht Club Junior Lifeguard Sailboat Race in Morro Bay, CA., demonstrates sailing skills as he negotiates a turn coming about. by mikebaird on flickr - taken at 780mm equivalent focal length (licensed CC-BY)